spiral/docs/docs/en/http/routing.md

 ### Middleware

-To associate route-specific middleware use `withMiddleware`, you can access route parameters via `route` attribute of the request object:
+To associate route-specific middleware, use `withMiddleware`.
+You can access route parameters via `route` attribute of the request object:

 ```php